dotnet/dotnet-ci/docs/CI-SETUP.md

     * Powershell
     * Bash/Shell scripting
   Let the .NET CI administrators know what will be needed (@mmitche, netciadmin alias)
   3. Send a PR to dotnet-ci adding your repo to jobs\data\repolist.txt.
 The server (dotnet-ci or dotnet-ci2) is specified in the line.
 Typically dotnet-ci is used, though newer repos may use dotnet-ci2.
+Private repos could use dotnet-vsts.
   4. Ensure your repo is accessible by @dotnet-bot and @mmitche.
   5. Configure web hooks for the CI.
 You need two entries:
     * A GitHub webhook for push events - Go into the repo settings, click "Webhooks", then click "Add webhook".